merzlab/QUICK-docs/docs/source/user-manual.rst

    **LOPT**             : Use legacy QUICK optimizer instead of DL-FIND.

-   **GTOL**             : User defined maximum RMS value of the gradient vector.
+   **GTOL**             : User defined convergence criterion for RMS value of the gradient vector.
 Default: 4.5E-4 (using tighter convergence criteria may require tightening SCF convergence, see TIGHTINT keyword)

-   **ETOL**             : User defined maximum energy change between two consecutive optimization cycles.
+   **ETOL**             : User defined convergence criterion for maximum energy change between two consecutive optimization cycles.
 Default: 1.0E-6

    **ICOORD=Integer**   : User defined coordinate system for DL-Find geometry optimization.
-Default: 3 (delocalized internal coordinates(DLC)).
-Other available option is 0 (Cartesian).
+                          - 3   delocalized internal coordinates(DLC) (*Default*)
+                          - 0   cartesian

    **ALLOW_BAD_SCF**  : Allow unconverged SCF in geometry optimization.
 By default, the optimization will not proceed if the SCF fails to converge.